-Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your bike rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.

 Disconnect your battery and take it out of the motorcycle.
-Note, that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without.
-You will still have to replace all lightbulbs to 12 volt ones.
+Note that you will have a 12 volts system further on, so you will either need a 12 volt battery or you use the option of driving without.
+You will have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.